Fiber optic internet install

-This quick video explains what residents can expect to see once fiber construction gets underway in their town.
+This quick video explains what residents can expect to see once fiber construction gets underway.

 id={405C3E70-C1B6-4876-82B8-8DC02CDF47F5}

 The result?
-A durable, high-speed fiber network that's ready to power your digital life for years to come.
+A durable, high-speed fiber network designed to power your digital life for years to come, with minimal disruption and mess.

 Diagram of laying fiber cable

-We are actively under construction to deliver our fast and reliable fiber internet service to homes and businesses across the region.
+We are actively working to deliver our fast, reliable fiber internet service to homes and businesses across the region.

 Here’s what to expect when you see us headed your way.